dhis2/dhis2-releases/releases/2.41/README.md

 ##### Usage:

-The first time the new version boots up, the script will be automatically executed.
+The first time the new version boots up, the script will be automatically executed (the first startup after upgrading might be slightly slower because of this script running).

 ### Tracker